Models, simulations and predictive measures of network performance

 Measures the fastest upload speeds users experience on real-world networks.
 Note, this is different to the best-case speeds measured in idealized conditions or theoretical maximum speeds that users themselves will never receive in a real-world situation.
 To assess Peak Upload Speed, we use the speed experienced by the 98th percentile of users.

 How Opensignal Collects and Analyzes Data

-Our process begins with collecting billions of individual measurements every day from consumer devices globally, from hundreds of millions of users worldwide.
+Our process begins with collecting billions of measurements daily from over 100 million devices globally.

 Our software is installed within our own and partner apps.
 The partners we work with are strategically selected to cover a wide range of users, demographics, and devices.